 When Calistoga Ranch was devastated by wildfires, the company was able to re-deploy three agents.
 “Our property in Hawaii was hiring, and, because of NAVIS, these agents were able to shift over and start almost immediately,” offers Hickman.

 “NAVIS’ plug-and-play team scenario is huge for a multi-property resort.”Dan Hickman, Director of Reservations

 Outperform the market without complex (or expensive) technology and staffing investments

 Auberge’s courageous leadership and technology investments are more than feel-good stories.
 The year after introducing NAVIS, Hickman’s team boosted revenue-per-booked lead by 16%, and total revenue by 9%, year-over-year.

-This year, aggressive pricing strategies in the Northeast resulted in average rates from July to December climbing $182, or 17%, year-over-year.
+This year, aggressive pricing strategies in the Northeast resulted in average rates from July to December climbing to 17%, year-over-year.
 NAVIS insights boosted Outbound revenue, as well.
 “For some properties, it makes up over 50% of revenues.

 Training and call scoring created opportunities for healthy-competition and group coaching–and accelerated reps’ performance.

 “We see 30-40% higher conversion rates than most of our peers.”Tyler Williams, Auberge’s Vice President of Revenue Strategy and Distribution